HanYangZhao/midi-biodata/README.md

     - Chord drone with selectable bpm and frequency.
 The chord is a triad based on the scale chosen.
     - Refactored code into multipe files for easier understanding.
     - Remove menu codes to save space, some optimization to free up the stack.
+  - esp32: Same as main but for ESP32, the arduino-LEDFader folder needs to be copied to .../Arduino/Libraries
 - kicad: hardware design as KiCAD project and Gerber files.
 The board is designed to be used add-on to any microcontroller.
 It doesn't contain the microcontroller.

 The hardware design and firmware is based on the work of electricityforprogress and thus licensed under the MIT license.